 Students can be assigned a detention for a variety of violations to the Student Code of Conduct.

 Lunch detentions: At teacher's or administration's discretion.

 Detentions 1-3: Student is assigned a 45 minute after school detention.

 Detentions 4+: Student will serve an in school/out of school suspension, a Saturday School experience.

-If a student does not serve an assigned after school detention they will serve an in school/out of school suspension or a Saturday School experience.
+If a student does not serve an assigned after school detention they will serve an in school/out of school suspension or Saturday School.